A lock or https:// means you’ve safely connected to the .gov website. Share sensitive information only on official, secure websites.

 216-443-VOTE (8683)

-Voters can register to vote in person at any Board of Elections office in the state of Ohio.
-Other locations to register in person include libraries, license bureaus, public schools, and other county government agencies.
+Voters can register to vote or update their address in person at any Board of Elections office in the state of Ohio.
+Other locations to vote or update your address in person include libraries, license bureaus, public schools, and other county government agencies.

 Completed Voter Registration Cards can be returned to these same locations.
 The Cuyahoga County Board of Elections has a 24-hour securely monitored Drop Box in the parking lot.